 GENERAL

-This exhibit defines the Payment Milestones and the criteria that must be fulfilled by Seller to receive payments relating to the Schedule A Lump Sum Price and Schedule B.
+This exhibit defines the Payment Milestones and the criteria that must be fulfilled by Seller to receive payments relating to the Schedule A (Lump Sum Price),Schedule B (Additional Items) and Schedule C (Mooring Components).

 Compensation to the Seller for complete performance of the Scope of Supply and compliance with all terms and conditions of the Agreement, including the payment by Seller to Subcontractors in connection with the performance of the Scope of Supply, shall be the total lump sum, subject only to such additions and deductions as may be expressly established under the Agreement.
-Therefore, all the activities and supplies, whether procurement of services, materials, Equipment, instruments, consumables and others required for the execution of the Scope of Supply, according to the Agreement and its Exhibits, shall be comprised in the Price Schedule “A” and Price Schedule “B” of the Exhibit XXI (Price Schedule) and in accordance with Articles 9 and 10 of the Agreement.
+Therefore, all the activities and supplies, whether procurement of services, materials, Equipment, instruments, consumables and others required for the execution of the Scope of Supply, according to the Agreement and its Exhibits, shall be comprised in the Price Schedule “A”, Price Schedule “B” and Price Schedule “C” of the Exhibit XXI (Price Schedule) and in accordance with Articles 9 and 10 of the Agreement.

 The Lump Sum Price fully includes the cost of all Seller obligations, including but not limited to: